GMAT Vs. CAT: Syllabus, Pattern, Score, Eligibility Criteria, Fees, Difficulty Level

 The overall score of CAT is out of 198.
 You get three marks for every right answer and lose one mark for every wrong one.
 But if you do not answer or if it is a non-MCQ question, there is no penalty.
 Your CAT score is the total of all your marks.

-Score Validity & Acceptance by Colleges
+GMAT vs CAT: Score Validity & College Acceptance

 Below is a summary table to better grasp the points mentioned above: